troglobit/finit/doc/config.md

 Notice the comma separation and the `mem.` exception to the rule: every cgroup setting maps directly to cgroup v2 syntax.
 I.e., `cpu.max` maps to the file `/sys/fs/cgroup/maint/foo/cpu.max`.
-There is not filtering, except for expanding the shorthand `mem.` to `memory.`, if the file is not available, either the cgroup controller is not available in your Linux kernel, or the name is misspelled.
+There is no filtering, except for expanding the shorthand `mem.` to `memory.`, if the file is not available, either the cgroup controller is not available in your Linux kernel, or the name is misspelled.